The Children of Lir: A Fascinating Irish Legend

 Ailill

 Most of the stories about Ailill are somehow connected to Queen Meadhbh.
 Ailill was a fighter and champion whom Meadhbh ditched her third husband to be with.
-Their most famous legend is called Táin Bó Cúailnge (The Cattle Raid of Cooley).
+Their most famous legend is Táin Bó Cúailnge (The Cattle Raid of Cooley).

 At first, Ailill seemed to be the best candidate for her.
 He even accepted her affair with Fearghus MacRioch, the King of Ulster, after her other partners fell jealous upon finding out about her infidelity.
 A twisted turn came to being when Ailill eventually let his jealousy take over and was responsible for Fearghus’ death.